Skip to main content

 Curriculum

-This in person course aims to provide undergraduate students with an understanding of animal behavior, from an evolutionary, ecological, and conservation perspective.
+This course aims to provide undergraduate students with an understanding of animal behavior, from an evolutionary, ecological, and conservation perspective.
 Students will examine the developmental, genetic, physiological, and neurological underpinnings of animal behavior and how animals use behaviors to solve basic adaptations of survival and reproduction within various environments.
-Students will also learn the methods for studying animal behavior to improve and advance conservation measures.

 Take the next step toward a once-in-a-lifetime opportunity